4nd1m4n/coding-challange-1/README.md

 Nodej.js
 JS
 Service requirements:
-The service has an endpoint for uploading new files The service has an endpoint to get the most recent file (Optional) The service has an endpoint for deleting a file (Optional) The service has an endpoint for replacing a file The files can be stored on the file system for simplicity reasons.
+- [ ] The service has an endpoint for uploading new files
+- [ ] The service has an endpoint to get the most recent file
+- [ ] (Optional) The service has an endpoint for deleting a file
+- [ ] (Optional) The service has an endpoint for replacing a file The files can be stored on the file system for simplicity reasons.

+_To see it running_:
+- Have node 18 installed.
+- Change into `./node-server/`
+- Run `npm start` or `node node-server/src/server.js`.

 ## Challenge #2
 Build a small web application where you can play tic tac toe.